When the Last Post sounds I get an enormous lump in my throat.

 “At long last the railway was finished… Trainloads of Japanese troops were on their way north… Then the tide turned and the Japanese wounded were returning in their thousands… The conditions were quite appalling … The dead and dying lying together … We saw at first hand that the Japanese attitude towards us was no worse than it was to their own troops when they ceased to be of any use to the fighting machine.”

 Robert L. Harding kept a prison camp diary.
+Robert and Ken became life-long friends and were the last two surviving members of their regiment.
 Some notes stand out:

 “… K. carving name plates for the crosses on graves of our soldiers as they died…